brainly/style-guide/CONTRIBUTING.md

 $ node ./scripts/generate-chromatic-stories.js
 ```

-which looks for `{component_name}.chromatic.stories.jsx` files and generates `{component_name}.chromatic.stories.jsx` for each of them(if not exists).
+which looks for `{component_name}.stories.jsx` files and generates `{component_name}.chromatic.stories.jsx` for each of them(if not exists).
 Created files have single exported story(Default).
-You can extend it with your stories if needed.
+You can extend it with chromatic specific stories if needed.

 ### Importing Dependencies